-Minimum wage hike Jan.
-1 a welcome prospect for workers, but employers are divided
+Minimum-wage hike Jan.
+1 is welcome prospect for workers, but employers are divided

 When it comes to Seattle’s minimum wage, which is set to jump by as much as $1.50 an hour on Friday, Ali Ghambari, owner of Cherry Street Coffee, tries to take a philosophical view.

-The 11% increase — from $13.50 to $15 for many small businesses like Ghambari’s (larger companies will pay more) — represents an unwelcome new expense when he’s already struggling with the pandemic.
+The 11% increase — from $13.50 to $15 for many small businesses like Ghambari’s (larger companies will pay more) — represents an unwelcome new expense when he’s struggling with the pandemic.

 Still, the raises that 14 of his 25 workers will get starting Jan.
 1 is necessary in such an expensive region, Ghambari says.
 And realistically, a wage hike is probably the least of his worries, given that his overall business is down more than 70% compared to 2019.
 An extra $1.50 an hour “is not going to break our back,” he says with a rueful laugh.
 “Our back is already broken.”